CodeGangsta44/methods-and-technologies-of-parallel-programming/results/lab03/results.md

-To accomplish this task special class [Particle](../../src/main/java/edu/kpi/lab03/particle/Particle.java) which represents elementary particle in a crystal.
+To accomplish this task special class [Particle](../../src/main/java/edu/kpi/lab03/particle/Particle.java), which represents elementary particle in a crystal, was created.
 This class extends Thread, so can run independently.
 Crystal is a shared memory and represented in this simulation as 2D array of AtomicInteger objects (to avoid synchronization issues).

 Also the following strategies were implemented: